Tonia-Butler03/PKI-Portfolio-Tonia-Butler/labs/week-02/submissions/lab-01-symmetric-encryption.md

-# Lab — [Lab Title]
+# Lab — Symmetric Encryption

 ## Overview
-Briefly describe the purpose of this lab in your own words.
+The purpose of this lab was to understand how symmetric encryption works and how it protects sensitive data.
+Symmetric encryption uses a single secret key to both encrypt and decrypt information.
+During the lab, plaintext was converted into unreadable ciphertext and then decrypted back to its original form.
+This demonstrated how encryption provides confidentiality, which is a key component of the CIA triad and the PKI process.

 What PKI concept or system behavior were you investigating?
+In this lab, I was investigating how symmetric encryption is used to protect data confidentiality within cryptography.
+The lab demonstrated how a single shared key is used to encrypt plaintext into ciphertext and then decrypt it back to its original form.
+This shows how encryption protects sensitive data and supports secure communication within PKI systems.

 ---

 ## Environment
 Document the environment used to complete the lab.

-- Operating System:
+- Operating System: Windows OS
-- Terminal Used:
+- Terminal Used:Windows Powershell
-- OpenSSL Version (if applicable):
+- OpenSSL Version (if applicable):3.44

 ---